Kendra Appelman-Eastvedt

 Kathleen Hynes

-Outreach and Technical Assistance Specialist
+Outreach & Technical Assistance Specialist

 Liz Kuhn

-Outreach and Technical Assistance Specialist
+Outreach & Technical Assistance Unit Work Lead

 Liz joined the C3 team in 2023 as a Waste Diversion Grants Specialist, and has since transitioned to a Circular Economy Outreach and Technical Assistance Specialist.
 In her role, Liz engages stakeholders and provides technical assistance, focusing on fostering sustainable behavior change and inclusive communications to ensure diverse voices are represented.
 She is passionate about advancing circularity initiatives that prioritize equity and environmental justice.
 With hands-on experience in fieldwork and community engagement, Liz collaborates on innovative projects that promote a circular economy while fostering diversity, equity, inclusion, belonging, and accessibility.
 She is dedicated to creating meaningful change and empowering communities through effective and sustainable strategies.